choudarirashmithareddy-lang/RTL_Workshop/Module4/README.md

 # 12. Conclusion

-Day 4 provided practical experience with the progression from **RTL design to synthesized hardware and Gate-Level Simulation**.
+Module  4 provided practical experience with the progression from **RTL design to synthesized hardware and Gate-Level Simulation**.

 The ternary MUX experiment demonstrated how a compact Verilog description can be synthesized into a technology-specific standard-cell implementation.
 The Bad MUX experiment highlighted the problems that can arise from an incomplete sensitivity list and showed how RTL simulation may differ from synthesized hardware behavior.